kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

       database.password: YWRtaW4xMjMK
     ```

-### Disable overrides for specific plans
+## Disable overrides for specific plans

-Config Maps and Secrets overrides for customization Kyma Runtime works for all plans but for some kinds of special plans like for example "AzureLite"
+ConfigMaps and Secrets overrides work for all plans, however, you can disable overrides for specific lite plans, such as `AzureLite`.
-overrides can be disabled.
-To disable a specific override for a special lite plan use label `default-for-lite: "true"`.
+To disable a specific override for a lite plan, use the `default-for-lite: "true"` label.

-See the examples:
+See the example:

 ```yaml
 apiVersion: v1